Skip to main content

 This tool uses PDF.js (Mozilla's open-source PDF engine) to extract text content from each page, then the docx library to build a proper .docx file that Microsoft Word, Google Docs, and LibreOffice can all open.
 It preserves paragraph breaks, page structure, and text flow, but complex visual layouts may simplify during conversion.

-Think of it like translating between languages, simple sentences translate perfectly, but poetry loses nuance.
-A straightforward letter converts almost perfectly.
-A graphic designer's brochure with text wrapping around images on angles?
-That's the poetry, some manual cleanup will be needed.
+Think of it like translating between languages.
+Simple sentences come across cleanly, but design-heavy pages lose nuance.
+A straightforward letter usually needs little cleanup.
+A brochure with text wrapping around images at angles will need manual work.

 Will My Document Convert Well?